 Spinnerbaits and spinners

-The Terminator’s wireframe has 30% better bend resistance over many of the competitors who use standard stainless steel wire.
-The wire works like a spring, going back to its original position after flexing or getting crushed by a fish, and eliminating any time wasting and repetitive hand-tuning.
+The Terminator's wireframe has 30% better bend resistance than many of the competitors who use standard stainless steel wire.
+The wire works like a spring, going back to its original position after flexing or getting crushed by a fish and eliminating any time-wasting and repetitive hand-tuning.

 The Whopper Plopper is one of the most productive and cool topwater baits that was ever made.
 It has a flexible plastic tail that can handle any abuse you or the fish can dish out, and it’s cupped in a precise way to create a very prominent and effective “plopping” noise that drives predatory fish absolutely wild.

-The Whopper Plopper comes in a variety of 8 colors, and even if the from smaller forage minnow and shad sizes to giant 8-inch versions intended for musky and pike, but if the large version seem too like it would be too much, think again, as they have caught some absolutely monsterous bass as well.
+The Whopper Plopper comes in a variety of 8 colors, and even if the from smaller forage minnow and shad sizes to giant 8-inch versions intended for musky and pike, if the large version seems too like it would be too much, think again, as they have caught some absolutely monstrous bass as well.

-One of my personal favorite topwaters for smallmouth bass, in particular the ultra aggressive river bass, is the Heddon Super Spook.
+One of my personal favorite topwater for smallmouth bass, in particular the ultra-aggressive river bass, is the Heddon Super Spook.

-It’s torpedo shaped design makes the bait zig-zag and glide in a walk the dog style with the tiniest of rod taps, driving the smallies wild as it gives the impression of a fleeing baitfish skittering on the surface of the water.
+Its torpedo-shaped design makes the bait zig-zag and glides in a walk-the-dog style with the tiniest of rod taps, driving the smallies wild as it gives the impression of a fleeing baitfish skittering on the surface of the water.

-The super spook is made from a hard-impact plastic and can take a ton of abuse like when you accidentally slap it onto some rip-rap or rocks, and the super sharp hooks will keep even the most acrobatic of fish pinned.
+The super spook is made from hard-impact plastic and can take a ton of abuse, like when you accidentally slap it onto some rip-rap or rocks, and the super sharp hooks will keep even the most acrobatic of fish pinned.

 It’s your job as an angler to experiment when on the water to find what the fish are responding to best on any given day.

-For some species like musky, color isn’t much of a deciding factor, instead contrast can be what is most important despite the colors chosen.
-For bass, this rule can still apply, but species like bass and walleye definitely have color preference from one day to the next.
+For some species like musky, color isn’t much of a deciding factor; instead, contrast can be what is most important despite the colors chosen.
+For bass, this rule can still apply, but species like bass and walleye definitely have a color preference from one day to the next.

-If you have any doubt on what color to use, my general rule of thumb goes like this, “when in doubt throw black.”
+If you have any doubt about what color to use, my general rule of thumb goes like this, “when in doubt, throw black.”
 Black gives the best silhouette in any water clarity and sky conditions.

 Smallies love structure, as do most fish.
-But in the environments where smallies are prevalent, like deep clear lakes, areas like rockbars, reefs, humps, and other structure can hold large numbers of fish, so be sure to fish those.
+But in the environments where smallies are prevalent, like deep clear lakes, areas like rock bars, reefs, humps, and other structures can hold large numbers of fish, so be sure to fish those.
 Other areas are common areas where you would find largemouth bass, like docks, timber, and even around underwater vegetation.

-Smallmouth bass pack a punch and the technical fashion of fishing for them on mid-lake structure or in fast moving rivers is the reason why they are so popular in the areas where they are found.
-If you are going to chase some smallies, the lures in this post will definitely get the job done and leading you to bronzeback success.
+Smallmouth bass pack a punch, and the technical fashion of fishing for them on mid-lake structure or in fast-moving rivers is the reason why they are so popular in the areas where they are found.
+If you are going to chase some smallies, the lures in this post will definitely get the job done and lead you to bronzeback success.